jirkapok/Presentations/csharp_bad/readme.md

 * Exception filters
 * Tuples
 * Out variables
-* Default interface members

 ## Results

-* They aren't bad, but may reslt in code harder to read and dangerous.
+* They aren't bad, but may reslt in code harder to read for beginners and dangerous without deep understanding.
 * They have concreate usage and should be used carefully to prevent misuse.
 * Usually they show wrong OOP design.